koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

     // Default is true
     Enabled bool

-    // Interval defines the running interval of the Arbitration Mechanism.
+    // Interval defines the running interval (second) of the Arbitration Mechanism.
-    // Default is 1 minute
+    // Default is 60s
-    Interval time.Duration

-    // ProcessQueueQPS defines the speed of process queues (per second)
-    // Default to 3
-    ProcessQueueQPS int
+    Interval int

-    // JobSelectRatio defines the proportion of the number of PodMigrationJobs
-    // that the Arbitration Mechanism passes each time.
-    // Default to 1.2
-    JobSelectRatio float32
 }
 ```